Net-Zero Carbon Houses

 12PM to 1PM Pacific Time/3PM to 4PM Eastern Time

-We’ll be exploring how energy storage can help us reach zero CO2 (carbon dioxide) emissions from our houses.
-First, we’ll tour a net-zero carbon single-family home equipped with state-of-the-art technologies.
-We’ll then hear from researchers about how they plan to scale up net-zero carbon houses to the community level and about what the future may look like in buildings with a new generation of conventional energy storage technologies like thermal energy storage.
+We explored how energy storage can help us reach zero CO2 (carbon dioxide) emissions from our houses.
+First, we toured a net-zero carbon single-family home equipped with state-of-the-art technologies.
+We then heard from researchers about how they plan to scale up net-zero carbon houses to the community level and about what the future may look like in buildings with a new generation of conventional energy storage technologies like thermal energy storage.

 About the Speakers

 Dick Swanson received his BSEE and MSEE from Ohio State University in 1969 and his PhD from Stanford University in 1974.
 After completing his PhD, he joined the Electrical Engineering faculty at Stanford.
 His research investigated the semiconductor properties of silicon relevant for better understanding the operation of silicon solar cells.
 These studies have helped pave the way for steady improvement in silicon solar cell performance.
 In 1991 Dr. Swanson resigned from his faculty position to devote full time to SunPower Corporation, a company he founded.
 He retired from SunPower in 2012.